 Cups and cupping therapy can be used as a stand-alone treatment.
 As we see in the case of the wonderful Phelps photographs, cups are being used to loosen up tight muscles and to speed recovery.
 He’s not going to get tight muscles or painful lactic acid buildup when he’s had cupping.
 During his treatment, as you can see in the photograph here, the cups are drawing the skin out in such a way that stagnated blood and fluids are flushed out and moved.
 This action hydrates the tissues and stimulates metabolic activity.
 In this context, cupping is likely better than the pressing and pushing of massage or other like (for example, foam rolling).
 Based on the metabolic demands of an Olympian’s athletic pursuits, cupping makes the most sense for healing and recovery at this moment in time.
 Michael Phelps is a great ambassador for this modality because, as a highly successful Olympic athlete, he is a business in and of himself.
 The people charged with keeping his body in top condition are not going to do this because it’s a fad or because it sounds nice or because all the cool people have cupping marks on their shoulders.
 They do it because it works.
 (And the athletes who got cupping from me at the Spartan Race event, linked here, certainly loved it too).

 Cupping is, as noted, a fundamental part of any traditional Chinese medicine (TCM) practitioner’s repertoire.
 We learn it as part of our graduate programs and it goes without saying that you want to have a licensed acupuncturist or a certified Asian bodywork therapist for best results.
+(On edit: If you are reading this essay after 2018 then please note that I am a licensed acupuncturist and herbalist now).
 We all spend quite a bit to time in clinic as interns under the watchful eyes of our supervisors before becoming licensed acupuncturists or certified professional bodywork therapists.
 Some of us, myself included, take extra seminars in order to perfect our technique, and styles can vary.
 Some of us prefer to use glass cups that we heat up and others rely more on plastic cups with a pump, or silicone ones that are squeezed and placed.
 It really depends on the patient’s needs and the practitioner’s interests and training.
 But as long as you are working with a trained TCM practitioner you can rest assured that you are being treated by a qualified professional and with a holistic mindset that is the product of considerable dedication and study.